AustinAres2007/Vorbis/README.md

 - User Profiles
 - A music queueing system
 - A Music playlist system (You can make public or private)
+- Spotify Stuff
 - General Administration Commands

 # - What it uses

-- Uses FFMPEG and YouTubeDL to play music and youtube-search-python to search for songs (https://github.com/alexmercerind/youtube-search-python Please go check this dude out, he made this bot 100% possible..)
+- Uses FFMPEG and YouTubeDL to play music and youtube-search-python to search for songs (https://github.com/alexmercerind/youtube-search-python Please go check this dude out, he made this bot 100% possible)

 # - Basic Story